The site works in a test mode

 Gudani Village

-The majority of the customs of Khevsurs were “born” in Gudani village in southern Khevsureti.
-The clothing of the Khevsurs, their equipment, their customary law, and holidays all originate from Gudani.
+The majority of the customs of Khevsurs were “born” in Gudani village in southern park of Khevsureti Region.
+The clothing of the Khevsurs, their equipment, their customary law, and holidays mostly originate from Gudani.
 The most important place of worship in Khevsureti is the Gudani Cross, which was the religious center of all of Khevsureti.
 For centuries, difficult national cases would be discussed there, and debates would go on about whether to keep or change judicial norms.

 Gudani village is 75 kilometers away from Dusheti city, 1,720 meters above sea level.
-The route from Gudani to Roshka is one of the shortest, but most impressive ones.
+The route from Gudani to Roshka village is one of the shortest, and most impressive one.
 Take an 11-kilometer dirt road from Gudani to Ukankhadu village, 2,000 kilometers above sea level, and from there, continue on foot.

 Roshka Village